 Hold onto your hats, Mommas!
 We’ve busted out the glitter!
 I know you must be thinking that I’ve completely lost it, because it’s a well known fact that I’m a self-proclaimed glitter-phobe, but every Thursday is an “all girl day” here at my daycare, and I got it in my head a week or so ago to take our clean mud/ghost mud recipe, and transform it into a batch of truly girly, glittery goodness for my Thursday gang.
 Long before we made it, I had decided to call it “fairy mud“, and I knew it couldn’t be done without glitter, so I pulled up my big girl panties, and went for it!

 And you know what?
 It was AWESOME!
 Ok, so it helped that we were outside (I never could have been so brave inside), and the glitter was contained in the mud (I still can’t imagine crafting with “loose glitter”), but it really was awesome, and added the perfect sparkly touch to this awesome sensory activity.

-To make our fairy mud, I simply tweaked our ghost mud recipe, a pure white sensory dough which yields a slightly smaller amount.
-You can see that recipe here.
+To make our fairy mud, I simply tweaked our ghost mud (or clean mud) recipe, a pure white sensory dough which yields a slightly smaller amount.

 Fairy Mud ingredients:

 for your convenience, I’m including affiliate links to some of the products in this post

 - bar and a half of Ivory Soap (grated)